meetk5/Team-Project4/README.md

 As a viewer, it also becomes very difficult to decide what to watch and wherewith the limited time that we have these days.
 For our final project "Couch Vibes", we used a supervised machine learning model to address these two points.

-In our first supervised model - "Show Success Predictor Model", we utilize different mood reactions in our dataset to predict the number of followers that a show can reach and whether it will achieve success or not.
+In our first supervised model **"Show Success Predictor Model"**, we utilize different mood reactions in our dataset to predict the number of followers that a show can reach and whether it will achieve success or not.
 This model is particularly helpful for network executives to determine whether a show will achieve success or not based on reactions to its pilot.

-In our second supervised model - "Network Predictor Model", we suggest a network to the user based on their current mood.
+In our second supervised model **"Network Predictor Model"**, we suggest a network to the user based on their current mood.
 We utilize the same mood reactions as before as an input in our model.
 Additionally, we also provide users with a dropdown to select a preferred runtime, so that we can recommend 5 Popular shows for the suggested network.
 This model is helpful for viewers to determine what they want to see when they unwind at the end of the day.

 #### **Data sources:**

 For our website, we used [TV Times Shows Dataset](https://www.kaggle.com/oscarfry/tvtime-shows) that has 2 csv files (all_episodes.csv and tvtimeshows.csv).
 All_episodes.csv had 413k rows and 14 columns.Tvtimeshows.csv had 19k rows and 10 columns.
 While going through our data we were able to decide that we will do 2 different machine learning models one for creators and one for audience and visualizations around the popular shows based on times watched, followers, runtime, either in prime time or out of prime time.

-For our project, we had different data sets for each machine learning models and visualizations and to deploy our website in Heroku, we used a reduced dataset for Heroku deployment.
+For our project, we had different data sets for each machine learning models and visualizations and to deploy our website in Heroku, we used a reduced dataset from model 2 for Heroku deployment.

 ## **Technologies**